rekyuu-archive/OrcaBot/README.md

 $ git clone https://github.com/rekyuu/OrcaBot
 ```

-Modify the `config/secret.exs` for the oauth code.
-Should read as follows:
+Modify the `config/config.exs` for the bot's username, and create `config/secret.exs` for the oauth code. `secret.exs` should read as follows:

 ```elixir
 use Mix.Config